crystalnet/secure-cloud-syncer/README.md

 ## Features

 - **One-way Sync**: Sync files from a local directory to an encrypted Google Drive folder
-- **Bidirectional Sync**: Sync files between a local directory and an encrypted Google Drive folder
+- **Bidirectional Sync**: Sync files between a local directory and an encrypted Google Drive folder using rclone's bisync feature
 - **File Monitoring**: Monitor a directory for changes and automatically trigger syncs
 - **Cross-Platform**: Works on macOS, Linux, and Windows
 - **Encryption**: All files are encrypted before being uploaded to Google Drive